cztomczak/cefpython/README.md

 1. Downloads are available on [wiki pages](../../wiki#downloads) and on GH Releases tagged [v31.2](../../releases/tag/v31.2)
 2. Supports only Python 2.7
-3. Windows support: 32-bit and 64-bit
+3. Windows support: 32-bit and 64-bit (requirements: Windows XP+)
-4. Linux support: 32-bit and 64-bit
+4. Linux support: 32-bit and 64-bit (requirements: Debian 7+ / Ubuntu 12.04+)
-5. Mac support: 32-bit and 64-bit
+5. Mac support: 32-bit and 64-bit (requirements: MacOS 10.7+)
 6. Documentation is on [wiki pages](../../wiki)
 7. API reference is available in revision [169a1b2] (../../tree/169a1b20d3cd09879070d41aab28cfa195d2a7d5/docs/api)